Hexagram 11泰Peace

 — Legge (1882)

-Line 1 is the moment when the actor at the bottom of the structure discovers that a private move is no longer private.
+Line 1 is the moment when you, at the bottom of the structure, discover that a private move is no longer private.
 Pull one stalk of grass and a whole connected mat comes with it.
-The line is naming a property of well-aligned moments — actions that would have been costly to take alone in a different configuration become structurally inexpensive because the connected actors come along of their own accord.
+The line is naming a property of well-aligned moments — actions that would have been costly to take alone in a different configuration become structurally inexpensive because the people connected to you come along of their own accord.

 A practical test for whether you are on line 1: list the three or four people whose participation matters most for the move you are considering, and ask whether their own circumstances right now reduce or increase the cost of saying yes.
 If their costs are also low this season, the line is calling you to coordinate the moves rather than to optimize your own.
-The hexagram is built around the same insight that lines 2 through 5 will pressure-test in different positions: peace works when the actor reads the structure, not when the actor maximizes their own arc inside it.
+The hexagram is built around the same insight that lines 2 through 5 will pressure-test in different positions: Peace works when you read the structure, not when you maximize your own arc inside it.

 包荒,用馮河,不遐遺,朋亡,得尚于中行。